-3.3.2 Energy and Resources Sustainability
+3.3.2 Sustainability

-Energy and resource efficiency will be promoted through good airport design and sound operational practices.
 LAWA is committed to continuous sustainability performance improvement in future years to achieve the goal of being a global leader in sustainability.

 - P1.
-Design and provide new facilities to meet or exceed energy prescriptive standards required under Title 24. - P2.
-Reduce energy usage and increase usage of green power at all airport facilities and in all operations. - P3.
+Design new facilities to meet or exceed energy prescriptive standards required under Title 24. - P2.
+Reduce energy usage and increase usage of green power at all airport facilities and in all operations.

+- P3.
 Increase recycling and source reduction efforts at all facilities and for all operations. - P4.
 Increase water conservation in all airport facilities and for all operations. - P5.
 Increase use of environmentally and socially responsible products. - P6.
 Incorporate sustainable planning, design, and construction practices into all airport projects. - P7.
-Integrate sustainable practices into internal policies, business processes, and written agreements. - Promote sustainability awareness to airport employees and the greater community. - P2.
-Enhance and expand current waste reduction programs to promote recycling at terminals and enhance recycling procurement practices.
+Integrate sustainable practices into internal policies, business processes, and written agreements. - P8.
+Promote sustainability awareness to airport employees and the greater community.